emmahone/haproxy-state-machine/README.md

 ```

 In this flowchart, traffic from a client first goes to the HAProxy load balancer.
 HAProxy then routes the traffic through nftables, a firewall system used on Linux systems, to reach the container running in Openshift.
 This ensures that the traffic is properly routed and secured before it reaches the container.

+**NOTE**: The above flow is no longer accurate in newer Openshift versions. ovn-kubernetes has its own architecture for getting traffic from the router to containers/pods.

 # What is nftables?